nsarka/graphcoll/README.md

 The library handles the scheduling and execution of MPI send/receive operations based on the graph topology.

+## Why not NCCL or UCC?

+Because communication patterns are defined as graphs, you can easily express and execute any custom pattern you need.
+Before execution, an optimization pass improves the graph by fixing inefficiencies such as unnecessary duplicate edges, suboptimal use of the system topology, or imbalanced communication across ranks.

 ## Features

 - **Graph-based abstraction**: Define any custom collective operation as a directed graph